mrhrifat/javascript-all-to-know/README.md

        - [Theory](https://github.com/mrhrifat/javascript-all-to-know/tree/master/02_Advance/12_OOP_Theory)
        - [Practical](https://github.com/mrhrifat/javascript-all-to-know/tree/master/02_Advance/13_OOP_Practical)

-## Motive
-It will be helpful for  any future Programmer, who want to learn JavaScript from `Basic` to `Advance` by practice & solving problem.
-Also for those who won't understand any hard example of any Code Statement.
-It will be a good experience to for Programmers.

 ## How To Contribute
 I will be open to any contribution.
 If you have any idea, please let me know.